 1) Parents: more progressive - but only until grades drop

-One of the most interesting shifts we observed: parents are more open than before to kids exploring interests and passions.
+One of the most interesting things: parents are open to kids exploring interests and passions.
+But this openness has a boundary.

 What parents say vs what parents do